-Burning fossil fuels (e.g. oil, coal and natural gas) for energy has led to a build-up of harmful gases in our atmosphere, which is continuing to contribute to climate change.
+Try this game with your group to get them thinking about the effects of wind farms on seabirds build-up of harmful gases in our atmosphere, which is continuing to contribute to climate change.
 As we need to keep generating energy, research and development into other less damaging methods is being done - and Scotland is home to some world-leading research and testing sites for marine renewable technology.